d-smith/service-extractor/README.md

           ClientHello
                   Version 3.1

 The service name is extracted from the SOAP request.
 We could grab it from the SOAPAction head, but that is only set for B2B transactions: web service transations don't set this header.
+In general this note won't make any sense outside of our application domain,

-Also application data doesn't always have a dash line, e.g.
+In the output, application data doesn't always have a dash line, e.g.

     72 17 1391605207.9357 (0.0371)  S>C V3.1(739)  application_data
     New TCP connection #73: 10.33.151.39(53843) <-> 10.93.202.30(11001)
     73 1  1391605207.9391 (0.0311)  C>S V3.1(157)  Handshake

 Note that some soap envelopes can contain empty lines in the middle of the request, for example in notes.
-Thus we have to look for the end of the soap envelope.
+Thus we have to look for the end of the soap envelope instead of assuming termination from a blank line.